jacobherrington/rails/guides/source/active_record_encryption.md

 INSERT INTO `articles` (`title`) VALUES ('{\"p\":\"n7J0/ol+a7DRMeaE\",\"h\":{\"iv\":\"DXZMDWUKfp3bg/Yu\",\"at\":\"X1/YjMHbHD4talgF9dt61A==\"}}')
 ```

-Because Base 64 encoding and additional metadata are stored with the values, encryption requires extra space.
+Because Base 64 encoding and metadata are stored with the values, encryption requires extra space in the column.
 You can estimate the worst-case overload at around 250 bytes when the built-in envelope encryption key provider is used.
-This overload is negligible for medium and large text columns, but for `string` columns of 255 bytes, you should increase their limit accordingly (510 is recommended).
+This overload is negligible for medium and large text columns, but for `string` columns of 255 bytes, you should increase their limit accordingly (510 bytes is recommended).

 ### Deterministic and Non-deterministic Encryption

 By default, Active Record Encryption uses a non-deterministic approach to encryption.
 Non-deterministic, in this context, means that encrypting the same content with the same password twice will result in different ciphertexts.
-This approach makes crypto-analysis of encrypted content much harder, improving security, but it also makes querying the database impossible.
+This approach improves security by making crypto-analysis of ciphertexts harder, and querying the database impossible.

 You can use the `deterministic:`  option to generate initialization vectors in a deterministic way, effectively enabling querying encrypted data.